elblogbruno/SpotDownloader/README.md

 The installation script will:
 - Download SpotDownloader and install the necessary dependencies aswell as configure the Spotify needed keys.

-## Configuration of the downloader.
+## How to get your account specific credentials
-Change values inside SpotDownloader.py with your spotify account credentials.
 You can get your credentials from here: https://developer.spotify.com/my-applications/#!/applications.

 ## Step 1